deverebor/deverebor/README.md

   Even though I love Vue, I always study and improve my knowledge in other
-  Frameworks like React and Next.
+  Frameworks like Angular and Next.
 </pre>

 <pre width="100%">